botbreeder/what-the-matrix-is/README.md

 `$`/`%` chains can be seen as a CSS derivative.
 You select groups through selectors.
 But it needs a lot more power (we're going 3D & fiction).
 Or, we use a mainstream batteries-included solution, like XML, and the relevant tools already available.
 Somehow ([XSLT](https://en.wikipedia.org/wiki/XSLT)?
 Spooky.)

+The [syntax](https://github.com/botbreeder/what-the-matrix-is/blob/main/Peggy.txt) above can be tersed if needed.

 3D Objects need models, or init functions.
 It's like OO, but it's about entities of an ECS architecture.